Pjhochman/MusicPlayer/readme.md

 ____________________________________________________________________________________________________________________________________________________________________

 ## Description
-SaaS (software as a service) Application for bands to keep track of songs, create setlists and upload files.
+SaaS (software as a service) application for bands to keep track of songs, create setlists and upload files.
 ____________________________________________________________________________________________________________________________________________________________________

 ## About the Project
 For this project I decided to dive into fullstack development to deepen my knowledge in the technologies referenced below.
-This application is written in plain 'vanilla' **Javascript** without the use of any framework.
+This application is written in plain 'vanilla' **javascript** without the use of any framework.
 It is a fully functional **PWA** (progressive web app) as well as a **SPA** (single page application).
 I have used 'soft design', best known as '**neumorphism**' in the frontend, getting rid of all flashy aspects of the interface and creating a soft visual that stays consistent throughout the entire product.
 I am using **AWS S3 bucket** for file storage and my own **RESTful API** for JSON data storage, making use of Post, Get, Patch and Delete requests.
-Existing **login authentication** with unauthorized redirection.
+Implemented **login authentication** with unauthorized redirection.
 This project is regarded as a coding playground for learning purposes.
 ____________________________________________________________________________________________________________________________________________________________________

-## Features
+## Application Features
 #### Upload Tracks
 Upload tracks in any audio format (all mimetypes accepted).
 #### Edit Tracks